Wednesday, September 21st, 2016

 If you have been around youth ministry very long then you have observed how some student ministries seem to grow wide but have little to show for it when it comes to growing deeply devoted followers of Christ.

-On the other hand, you may have noticed that some youth ministries grow spiritual roots deeper than a Redwood tree but can’t’ seem to attract or win the lost through their efforts.
+On the other hand, you may have noticed that some youth ministries grow spiritual roots deeper than a Redwood tree.
+However, they can’t’ seem to attract or win the lost through their efforts.

-So today we are going to consider 7 essential steps you can take to grow your student ministry both deeper and wider?
+So today we are going to consider 7 essential steps to grow your student ministry both deeper and wider

 The following list is a summary of sorts – a collection of responses that surfaced from a combination of student ministry consult interviews and surveys.